Coaches

 Oisin McConville

 Two All-star awards, one All-Ireland title and seven Ulster Championships only begin to tell the tale.
 Oisin also holds the mantle of being the Top-Scorer of all time in the Ulster Championship tallying up an incredible 230 points.
 One of the true greats of the modern game, no-one can speak more confidently about “achieving succes at Club level” than he; having won five All-Ireland Club Titles and an unbelievable thirteen county championships in a row, with his native Crossmaglen.
 Somehow, between all of this, he found the time to write a book (“The Gambler”) and has appeared on “celebrity jigs and reels”.
+Oisin is the current manager of the Crossmaglen Senior team.

 Damian Cassidy